Spectator InformationApril 7, 2019

-The ASA National Age Group Water Polo Championships are an absolute must-see for fans of water polo in England, Scotland and Wales.
+The Swim England Water Polo National Age Group Championships are an absolute must-see for fans of water polo in England, Scotland and Wales.

-The U17 and U19 finals will see the very best water polo players in the country converging on Manchester to battle it out for pride, glory and the historic domestic titles.
+The U15 competition will see the very best water polo players in the country battling it out for pride, glory and the historic domestic titles.